 By the word denominationalism, I mean Protestantism.
 Protestantism is Rome’s Hegelian answer to primitive Christianity.
 True believers love the scriptures and see them as inerrant, or without error.
 True believers see their authority coming from the K.J.V.
 They also see the Holy Spirit as our teacher (I John 2:27).
 Finally, true believers understand that it is God that justifieth (Romans 8:33) the sinner’s lost, wretched, and terminal sin condition

-Anyway, the Bible pictured here is one I designed and laid out with some image assets I obtained in the past.
+The Bible pictured here is one I designed and laid out with some image assets I obtained in the past.
 It is all public domain material.

 If you use, please link to this page.